 Put simply, many chiropractors wait far too long to sell and miss out on thousands of dollars in the process.
 Worse, by failing to understand the options and different choices you have in transitioning your practice, you can potentially miss out on even more money.

 In short, the main point here is that when you are seeking to maximize the value of your chiropractic office for sale, your timing will be critical.
 For most, there is no such thing as “perfect” timing – but there is definitely better and worse timing, along with better and worse options for transitioning your practice.

-If you are in the consideration phase and somewhat stuck on the fence of wondering if or when the best time would be to place your chiropractic office for sale, then I’d suggest you check out our Sell, Switch or Slow Down webinar to help educate yourself more on the process and the parameters that can influence your practice sale for the positive.
+If you are in the consideration phase and somewhat stuck on the fence of wondering if or when the best time would be to place your chiropractic office for sale, then I’d suggest you check out our NOT READY YET webinar to help educate yourself more on the process and the parameters that can influence your practice sale for the positive.

-And certainly, if after reading this post, you realize your time is NOW, then I’d suggest you contact us about our Chiropractic Transitions Coaching so that we can discuss how to best strategize your practice sale or transitions timing.
+And certainly, if after reading this post, you realize your time is NOW, then I’d suggest you check out our EXIT ESSENTIALS webinar so you can maximize the value of your chiropractic practice sale and minimize costly mistakes!